 A high school equivalency credential can help you show your employer you have the college and career readiness skills that allow you to grow on the job, participate in job training, and continue your education.
-Passing the HiSET exam or GED® is another way test takers can earn their state-issued high school equivalency credential.
-Official High School Equivalency testing is offered through the LAVC CalWORKs Program.
-LAVC is certified by the State of California to conduct official HiSET and GED® exams.
-Testing is offered in paper and computer-based format.
-Practice tests and preparation workshops are also available.
+Passing the HiSET exam is another way test takers can earn their state-issued high school equivalency credential.
+LAVC is certified by the State of California to conduct official HiSET exams.
+Official High School Equivalency testing is offered through the LAVC CalWORKs Program for a fee of \$175.
+Testing is offered in paper-based format.
+Practice tests and preparation workshops are also available for a fee of \$20.
 Space is limited and prior registration fee is required.
 Eligible test-takers must be California residents 18 years old or older with valid government issued identification.